 For emotional management, we will use the NURSE protocol.
 It's a communication protocol that assists us in coping with challenging emotional situations.
 It comprises five effective techniques we can employ in difficult situations.

 NAME

-UNDERSTAND

-RESPECT

-SUPPORT

-EXPLORE

-NAME

 GUIDE

 So let's get started.
 Our situation begins with the strong emotions of Mr. Steward.
 He has been looking for you and has now found you.